Get a FREE Block Paving Quote NOW in Leeds, Harrogate, Wetherby and York!

 Before starting any work, it is very important that you have a plan in place.With many projects, a construction drawing will be submitted to you in advance, so you can approve the proposed layout and dimensions first.
-Any costs invested into the preparing such a drawing will often be recouped by time saving, as the contractor will know exactly what is expected.
-The layout plan is a very useful tool and addition to the specification and low quantities, as then everyone is aware of exactly what is needed in the construction.
+Any costs invested in the preparing such a drawing will often be recouped by time-saving, as the contractor will know exactly what is expected.
+The layout plan is a very useful tool and addition to the specification and low quantities.
+Then everyone is aware of exactly what is needed in the construction.

 When planning the area, this should be marked out in advance.
 You should allow roughly 300mm over each edge, which allows the haunching of kerbs and edges and handling of materials much easier.
 To mark out the lines, use either string lines, a spray marker or stake out the area.
 What’s also important is to locate the exact location of any gas, electricity, tv or cable etc. before any excavation takes place.

 Safety must also be a consideration too.
 Many products are heavy and should be handled by at least two people unless the right lifting equipment is used.
 Work gloves will protect and prevent any abrasion to the hands and burns from the wet mortar.
 Safety goggles should always be used when cutting and a dust mask to avoid dust inhalation when using cutters at high speed.

 Preparing the Sub-Base for Paving

 Sub-base material must be spread level and compacted into a thick layer.
 It should be graded or profiled and be accurate.
 Any voids which appear should be filled with grit sand or stone dust.
 Then carefully compacted before the course is laid.
 It is also worth considering using a geomembrane to use between sub-base and sub-grade to prevent the stone elements going into the clayey under-laying material.
 Geomembranes maybe a good investment if there is any uncertainty about the competence of sub-grade being used.